wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 ### 1.2 Review old LocalSettings.php file

-Review your old LocalSettings file for any changes that might be required by the [new version](../../Docker/build/Wikibase/LocalSettings.php.template).
+Review your old LocalSettings.php file for any changes that the [new version](../../Docker/build/Wikibase/LocalSettings.php.template) may require.

-### 1.3 Mount your LocalSettings.php file into the new container
+### 1.3 Mount your LocalSettings.php file in the new container

-Unless you aren't already mounting a LocalSettings file into `/var/www/html/LocalSettings.php` the docker [entrypoint](../../Docker/build/Wikibase/entrypoint.sh) script will assume that your instance is a fresh install and create one for you and try to run the install scripts.
+If you aren't already mounting your LocalSettings file at `/var/www/html/LocalSettings.php`, the Docker [entrypoint](../../Docker/build/Wikibase/entrypoint.sh) script will assume that your instance is a fresh install.
+In that case it wil create one for you and try to run the install scripts.

-To avoid this we need to make sure to have a LocalSettings file mounted before we use the new image.
+To prevent this from happening during your upgrade, you must mount your LocalSettings file before using the new image.
+In your docker-compose.yml, make sure you see a line like the following:

 ```yml
 services: